 It is striking that today the Mongols mostly commemorate Genghis as not a successful soldier but an experienced manager.
 May points out that

-That is to say, though Genghis Khan cannot be looked at as a democratic leader, he gave positions people from other identities.
+That is to say, though Genghis Khan cannot be looked at as a liberal-minded leader, he gave positions people from other identities.
 His administration is also remarkable according to many Mongolian people today.

 On the whole, the rule of Genghis Khan is a turning point to change the flow of history in Central Asia.
 He managed to capture a wide part of the Silk Road in a short timescale.
 Therefore, historians have judged his activities in different senses.
 However, prejudices and stereotypes against him have been effective in this path.
 Particularly, Western-centered biases led to a “barbarous” image for him through ages.
 Nonetheless, historians have also examined him by considering his time period and his surrounding environment.
 Searching for his military practices and administrative policies is a good way for them.
 In the light of the presented evidence, it might be concluded that historians need to take historical figures into consideration in escaping from prejudices against them like Genghis Khan.